 To register for UNIV 401 you must:

-- Complete the GLD Orientation prior to attempting to register for the course.
+- Complete the GLD Orientation and begin an application prior to attempting to register for the course.

 - Be classified as a Senior having completed 90+ credit hours.